Data API

 The /posts/search endpoint has a required search param in addition to the above params.

-search Value to search string
+value to search

-language param
+1. language param

 If your blog has multiple languages, you can set the language param to a language code (ex: en, fr) of a language in your blog.
 If this param is not provided, the primary language of the blog is used.
 That language will be used to localize strings in posts, authors, tags, and the blog.

 Note: There is an important distinction between posts (/post, /posts, and /posts/search) and other endpoints when using languages.
 Let's say you have two languages in your blog: en (primary) and fr.
 If you call the /posts endpoint with language the language code fr, only the posts that have a fr variant will be returned.
 However, in other endpoints (authors, tags), all records will be returned regardless of they have a fr variant or not.
 Missing translations will be filled with primary language strings.
+The reason is that, when someone visits your blog's /fr index page, we only want to show the posts that are translated into French.
+We do not want to "fallback" post contents.
+However, fallbacking author/tags data is fine in most cases.

 In other words, language in post(s) endpoints works as a filter, while it works as a translator in other endpoints.

-limit param
+2. limit param

 The limit param can be used to limit the number of records returned in multi-object endpoints.
 The default is 25.
 Max is 250.

-page param
+3. page param

 The page param can be used to paginate results.
 This works in combination with the limit param.
 The default value is 1.